 Creating a Pet Friendly Garden

-We all love and adore our pets, from the over energetic dog, to the lazy, Garfield like cat, and they hold a special place in our hearts, our homes and our gardens.
-Therefore, we want to be certain that our gardens are safe, ensuring that the plants included are not putting our pets in any potential danger.
+We all love and adore our pets, they hold a special place in our hearts, our homes and our gardens.
+So, let’s make sure our gardens are safe and the plants we are choosing aren’t putting our pets in any potential danger.

 Animal friendly hedging also applies to those situated in areas where livestock are present.
 Growing a hedge around farmland or even in places where farm animals pass by means that an evaluation of the selection of hedging plants should be made to ensure grazing cattle are unharmed.